-The lines grow into a scheme for repeating the basic shapes. ---> examples to show the various ways that he has used lacing to enhance the edges of his vessels.
+The lines grow into a scheme for repeating the basic shapes. --->

 The overall scheme for developing a rather free form design can be seen here.

 The well attended program by AI Stirt proved to live up to its billing as a very educational and entertaining demonstration.